AndrewWPhillips/eggql/README.md

 # EGGQL

+## Why GraphQL?

+You are probably already aware of the advantages of GraphQL.
+In brief, it greatly facilitates **decoupling** of the backend (server) from clients.
+You create flexible building blocks (called **resolvers** in GraphQL) that allow queries to be constructed to (efficiently) access the data.

+## Why Go?

+Go simplifies creating any sort of software, but is particularly useful for writing server software due to its unequaled concurrecny support.

+Unfortunately, createing a GraphQL service can be cumbersome, even from Go.

+## Why EGGQL?

-With EGGQL you don't need to worry about schemas or configuration files.
-All you need is a struct (used to represent a GraphQL query) plus maybe a few "tag" strings.
+With EGGQL you don't need to worry about schemas, configuration files, transports, etc.  All you need is a struct (used to represent a GraphQL query) plus maybe a few field tags.

+# Examples

 Some of the things you can do with a few lines of code:

-* serve static data such as strings, numbers, dates (see **Hello** example)
+* serve static data such as strings, numbers, dates, etc (see **1.
+Hello** example)
-* serve existing maps, slices an arrays as GraphQl lists (**Friends** example)
+* serve existing maps, slices and arrays as GraphQL lists (see **2.
+Friends**)
-* serve map, slice, array elements using (auto-generated) ID parameter
+* auto-generate ID field for lists (map key, slice index) (**3.
+BetterFriends**)
 * nested queries using nested structs (or pointers), slices or maps
-* create dynamic data using a func (closure) including query parameters
+* create dynamic data including query parameters (**4.
+Dynamic Data**)
-* handle errors, timeouts and panics gracefully
+* return meaningful errors, handle panics gracefully (**5.
+Handling Errors**)

-# Examples

-To give you a better idea, here are some complete examples:
+* use context.Context for timeouts and cancelation (**6.
+Context Parameters**)

 ## 1. Hello